Outdoor Research Coze Down Parka Review

 That said, our lead tester couldn't care less that it's not particularly flattering.
 The length, comfort, and lightweight feel give her a little swagger, like a fashionable somebody who doesn't care what you think of her outfit.

 That said, we would love to see some buttons or snaps added to this jacket.
 Not only would they add a flap of warmth to protect the zipper, but they also make it much easier to pull the coat on to step outside in milder weather.
-You can use the double zipper to get the same effect, but it's a pain.
+You can use the double zipper to get the same effect, but it takes longer.

-It all seems robust and likely to last.
-The thin nylon shell is the most likely weak point we'd expect to see over time.
+The Coze seems robust and likely to last.
+The thin nylon shell is the most likely weak point we'd worry about over time.
 They tend to rip, and certainly more easily than the jackets in this test with multi-layered shells.
 That's why it gets more of an average rating in this metric.
+Though it's held up for the year and a half that it's been in our testing rotation.

 Should You Buy the Outdoor Research Coze Down Parka?

-It's not the most fashion-forward option from the jackets we've worn, and there are options stuffed with even more warm and fluffy feathers, but this jacket offers excellent coverage and comfort at every contact point.
-It wraps you in downy insulation from the middle of your shins to the middle of your face, leaving you just enough room to see out of while shielding your eyes from both sides.
-We do love snuggling up in it when hanging out by the campfire or around town.
+It's not the most fashion-forward option ofthe jackets we've tested, and there are options stuffed with even more fluffy feathers, but this jacket offers excellent coverage and comfort at every contact point.
+It wraps you in downy insulation from the middle of your shins to the middle of your face, leaving you just enough room to see while shielding your eyes from both sides.
+We do love it for snuggling up when hanging out by the campfire or around town.

-This jacket is also certified to meet the responsible down standard, which indicates that the birds who grew the feathers didn't suffer more than necessary.
-Outdoor research provides a tracking number through its down supplier, Allied Feather.
-Our jacket’s down came from grey ducks in China.
+This jacket is also certified to meet the responsible down standard, which indicates that the birds who grew its feathers didn't suffer more than necessary.
+Outdoor Research provides a tracking number through its down supplier, Allied Feather.
+Our jacket down comes from grey ducks in China.

 The shell is also 100% recycled nylon.
 If these steps to prevent animal cruelty and increase environmental responsibility fall in line with your values, that adds to your purchase.